The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Do female moose have antlers?

 The cows do not grow antlers.
 Generally, the hormone testosterone stimulates the growth of antlers in bulls.
-The female moose do not have this hormone hence cannot grow antlers.
+The female moose do not have this hormone and hence cannot grow antlers.

 There are rare occurrences where a cow grows antlers.
 This phenomenon is linked to hormonal imbalance.